galaxyproject/training-material/topics/synthetic-biology/tutorials/pathway_analysis/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. What are the 3 top ranked pathways ?
+> 1. What are the 3 top-ranked pathways ?
 >
 > > ### {% icon solution %} Solution
 > >